 This produces some interesting patterns that can be seen on small blogs, particularly those with under 10 followers.
 For most of us, only a fraction of our followers read and like each post.
 That’s a very normal experience.
 But sometimes, I see blogs with perhaps 2 or 3 followers get around 10 likes on a few posts here and there, but almost none on most of their other posts.
 That’s not a “normal” pattern.
 There also seems to be a pattern of no comments.

 So, who are the serial likers?
 In many cases, they seem to be people with fairly high (and in some cases very high) follower numbers.
 Like I already mentioned, it’s impossible to know who’s reading and who’s not, but from what I’ve seen, I would guess the group that doesn’t read is relatively small.

-One mental health blogger I recognized caught my eye sever times, and on one occasion I noticed that they liked almost all of the posts under the depression tag in a 17 hour period.
+One mental health blogger I recognized caught my eye several times, and on one occasion, I noticed that they liked almost all of the posts under the depression tag in a 17 hour period.
 Depression’s a popular tag, and 17 hours is a whole lotta posts.

 What’s the point of this kind of serial liking?
 My guess is that it’s a growth strategy, and it appears to be a fairly effective one.
 New bloggers in particular are probably more likely to visit the blog of someone who’s liking their posts.

 This probably bugs me more than the rapid-fire likers.
 Rapid-fire likers are easy to spot and write off as being spammy.
 On the other hand, it’s hard for someone to recognize subtle serial likers without some detective work.
 It really doesn’t matter if people are serial liking my posts, but the part I don’t like is that it can send a misleading message to newer/smaller bloggers.